APPAM Policy Council and Leadership Election

 The Policy Council is APPAM's governing board and is responsible for setting policy and creating strategy for the Association.
 It currently consists of four elected cohorts serving staggered, four-year terms of office.
 The APPAM officers (ex officio voting); the APPAM Executive Director and the Editor of JPAM (ex-officio non-voting) comprise the Executive Committee; the Executive Committee is also part of the Policy Council.

-Elections for the new four-person cohort on the Policy Council, President-Elect, Vice President and Treasurer begins on Monday, December 19th.
-The election will run until midnight Eastern Time on January 19th.
+Elections for the new four-person cohort on the Policy Council, President-Elect, Vice President and Secretary begins on Tuesday, December 19th.
+The election will run until midnight Eastern Time on January 18.
 Ballots will be emailed to all APPAM members in good standing.

-Among the four person cohort for the Policy Council, one is a researcher in a non-academic setting; one is an institutional representative elected by the Committee of Institutional Representatives; one is a researcher in an academic setting; and one is an early career researcher in an academic setting.
-All will serve four-year terms.
+Among the four person cohort for the Policy Council, one is a researcher in a non-academic setting; one is an institutional representative elected by the Committee of Institutional Representatives; and two are researchers in an academic setting; All will serve four-year terms.

 Finally, one student is appointed annually to serve a two-year term on the Policy Council.
 There are two student seats on the Board and one new student is selected for service each year.

 You can view a list of the current APPAM Officers, descriptions of each officer position, and the current APPAM Policy Council Members.